How to Request Funeral or Bereavement Leave: Examples for 2026

 Should I call it funeral leave, bereavement leave, or compassionate leave?
 Toggle answer

-Use the wording your workplace uses.
-If you are not sure, write the request plainly and ask HR whether it should be recorded as funeral, bereavement, compassionate, annual, or unpaid leave.
+Use the terms your workplace uses.
+If you are unsure, write your request plainly and ask HR whether it should be recorded as funeral, bereavement, compassionate, annual, or unpaid leave.

 Do I need to explain who died?
 Toggle answer